 Getting a wealth of user input

-Where the success of an intranet will live and die on colleagues using it, get their input!
+Where the success of the intranet will live and die on colleagues using it, get their input.
 To avoid the risk of building things that colleagues don’t know the benefits of, we engaged with them from the beginning of (and throughout) the project to learn needs and desires and how those can be served.

 We set up an initial focus group session with the aim to find out how different types of colleagues use the site and how they think when it comes to the content.
 Starting with a questionnaire we began to see how similar, or different, the needs of the group were.

 - Those working deskless and in remote places need curated info or quick access to current topics

 - People new to the site need to know what is on the site, again with curation

-- Those from headquarters discovering/finding and sharing info for others
+- Those from headquarters discover and share info for others

 We selected a broad range of popular content articles and asked the group to discuss and group them as they saw fit using the card sorting method.
-Through the exercise they managed to create sensible content groups, some easier than others!
-We then prioritised the importance of each group which overall gave a great impression of how they saw the site content.
+Through the exercise they managed to create sensible content groups, some easier than others.
+We prioritised the importance of each group which overall gave a great impression of how they saw the site content.

 We then conducted a blind card-recall to test where they would find certain content articles, which resulted very well from the previous work.

 A key learning was that the focus group didn’t reference current naming conventions suggesting this needed to be re-thought from their perspective.

 A site reaction test of a broad range of content sites gave a clear idea of how dense the amount of information should be and how they expected the site to look.

 Aside the focus group we also created an optimal cart sort online asking participants to group 30 example content cards to test and gain a wider perspective.
 This resulted in patterns emerging when grouping content and being able to standardise naming the groups.

 The grand audit